 In other words, it was because of the supernatural conception that he was to be called “Son of God.”

-Second Person Never Called “Son of God” Prior To Physical Birth
+The Divine Person Who Became Jesus Never Called “Son of God” Prior To Physical Birth

 In the following segments of this article, we’ll examine the so-called prooftexts for this false doctrine.